learn-co-curriculum/spring-mod-2-project/README.md

   - It is recommended to write the code in iterations.
   - Consider the routes that need to be implemented and the example JSON files.

+> REMINDER: Commit your changes to Git every time you get a feature working!
+> This will create a clean git history and allow the instructors to see how
+> you approached this project.

 The above requirements are requirements you can start on now, as they make use of concepts from the previous modules.